-A counseling staff, including counselor, school social worker and school psychologist, is available in our building two to three days per week.
+A counseling staff, including counselor, school social worker and school psychologist, is available in our building.
 Students who are experiencing particular academic difficulties are encouraged to visit a member of the counseling staff as a channel of communication regarding study skills, contacts with teachers or other concerns.
 Students may have a scheduled time to meet with the social worker or psychologist unless it is an emergency.